 Itchy skin during pregnancy can be greatly reduced when you work to prevent stretch marks.
 That’s because the ingredients in products like Mustela’s Stretch Marks Prevention Cream or oil, also work to keep your skin soft, supple, and elastic.
 When your skin maintains its ability to stretch, it won’t get dry and itchy.

 We also suggest that you skip the loofahs and other exfoliating bath accessories during your pregnancy.
-These tools are great for getting rid of dead skin cells on the surface, but can leave your skin dry and itchy afterwards.
+These tools are great for getting rid of dead skin cells on the surface but can leave your skin dry and itchy afterward.
 You don’t want to undo all the hard work you’re putting into keeping your skin hydrated and itch free!

-After you’ve gently patted yourself dry, apply a pregnancy safe moisturizer and stretch mark prevention cream like those found in Mustela’s Ultimate Hydration Bundle to keep skin healthy and elastic.
-Now you can go out and enjoy a wonderful itch free day!
+After you’ve followed the tips above, bathed with warm water, and gently patted yourself dry, apply a pregnancy-safe moisturizer and stretch mark prevention cream like those found in Mustela’s Ultimate Hydration Bundle to keep skin healthy and elastic.
+Now you can go out and enjoy a wonderful, itch-free day!